tovarichkek/square/README.md

 brackets - may not be if root isn't exist

-Write next lines to run this programm with test:
+To run programm with tests, add option -DTEST

-g++ test.cpp square_functions.cpp -o test.out

-./test.out